HiroT134/DataScienceEcosystem/README.md

-# please take a look at DataScienceEcosystem - Hiroki Tamiya
+# please take a look at the file named DataScienceEcosystem - Hiroki Tamiya